-13 The present scoping review identified 120 articles published that investigate lacrosse athletes 14 across match demands, physical performance, and injury incidence.
-To the best of our 15 knowledge, this is first scoping review highlighting areas of interest that may require further 16 investigation.
-Vescovi (2022) highlighted clear gaps in the literature in a commentary article, 17 indicating further literature was required in subsequent areas; peak movement demands and 18 establishing movement thresholds for each variation of the sport (including FL, BL and SL), 19 evaluating tournament and schedule demands, assessing injury risk and match demands (across 20 FL, BL and SL) and explore the alignment of training to match demands.
-The findings of the 21 present review agree with Vescovi (2022), as there is an apparent lack of literature examining 22 the variations lacrosse, with a focus on FL.
-Furthermore, there is a lack of diverse investigations 23 across competitive levels, with a focus on youth and collegiate levels with a small amount of 24 evidence investigating international and club levels which requires further investigation.
+The present scoping review identified 120 published articles that investigate lacrosse athletes across match demands, physical performance and injury incidence.
+To the best of our knowledge, this is first scoping review highlighting areas of interest that may require further investigation.
+Vescovi (2022) highlighted clear gaps in the literature in a commentary article, indicating further literature was required in the following areas; peak movement demands and establishing movement thresholds for each variation of the sport (including FL, BL and SL), evaluating tournament and schedule demands, assessing injury risk and match demands (across FL, BL and SL) and explore the alignment of training to match demands.
+The findings of the present review agree with Vescovi (2022), as there is an apparent lack of literature examining the variations lacrosse, with a focus on FL.